Corn Gluten Meal: All Natural Weed and Feed?

 Can You Use Corn Gluten Meal In Your Flower Beds?

 Yes, corn gluten meal can be used safely in flower beds with established perennials or annuals with established roots.
-Here are a few other weed killers for flower beds.
+Check out our guide on how to get rid of weeds in flower beds for natural and chemical solutions.
+You also can jump straight into product recommendations in our guide on the best weed killers for flower beds.

 Enjoy an Organic, Weed-Free Lawn!